 Edna Bonhomme is a critic, journalist, and historian of science.
-She is a 2026 finalist for the 2026 Nona Balakian Award from the National Book Critics Circle.
+She is the author of A History of the World in Six Plagues (shortlisted for Best Science Book in Austria) and co-editor of After Sex.
+Her latest book is Tending to Our Wounds, is out and published by Haymarket Books.
+Edna is the recipient of numerous grants and fellowships, from the Andy Warhol Foundation, he Camargo Foundation, the Max Planck Institute, the Robert Silvers Foundation, and more.
+Most recently, she was a 2026 finalist for the 2026 Nona Balakian Award from the National Book Critics Circle.
 Her essays have appeared in The Atlantic, The Guardian, Le Monde Diplomatique, London Review of Books, The Nation, The New Republic, Scientific American, and elsewhere.
-She is the author of A History of the World in Six Plagues (shortlisted for Best Science Book in Austria) and co-editor of After Sex.
-Her book, Tending to Our Wounds, will be published in July 2026.
 She has been based in Berlin since 2017.

 From Haiti to Harlem, Egypt to Germany, Tending to Our Wounds explores how healing from the legacies of colonialism, ongoing violence and racial capitalism must include resistance, reparations and reconciliation.